NYCU-SDC/clustron-frontend/README.md

 ## License

-This project is maintained by NYCU Software Development Club (NYCU-SDC).<cite />
+This project is maintained by NYCU Software Development Club (NYCU-SDC).

 ## Notes